 Securities purchased under agreements to resell ("resale agreements") are collateralized financing transactions that are recorded at their contractual amounts plus accrued interest.
 We obtain control of collateral with a market value equal to or in excess of the principal amount loaned and accrued interest under resale agreements.
 These agreements are short-term in nature and are generally collateralized by U.S. government securities, U.S. government agency securities, and corporate bonds.
+We apply the practical expedient based on collateral maintenance provisions in evaluating an allowance for credit losses for resale agreements.
 We value collateral on a daily basis, with additional collateral obtained when necessary to minimize the risk associated with this activity.